Menu

 For this example, I have chosen budget as the dimension that will be tracked.
 Let’s see the trick!

-Let’s jump right into eazyBI to create a new calculated measure that will give me the percentage of budget spent:
+Let’s jump right into eazyBI to create a new calculated measure that will give me the percentage of the budget spent:

 How to automate project budget tracking in Jira